4.0.27 • Published 7 months ago

 reacton

-Reacton is a JavaScript plugin for quickly building reactive Web Components.
-The plugin supports all technologies, methods and properties such as slots and Shadow DOM that are provided by standard Web Components.
+Reacton (short Rtn) is a JavaScript framework for quickly creating reactive Web Components.
+It supports all the methods and properties that are provided by standard Web components.
+In addition, the framework contains a number of additional methods and implements server-side rendering of Web components.

-// initializing the state object in the constructor
+// initializing the properties of a state object

 static mode = 'open' // add Shadow DOM